autonomi-ai/nos/docs/demos/discord-bot.md

     We need the `message_content` intent so we can access the contents of user messages to retrieve image prompts.
 We'll parse generation requests as `$generate image prompt here...`.
 Any messages beginning with `$generate` will be sent to Nos for image generation.
-The rest of our message handler is pretty straightforward: we run the client (with `TaskType.IMAGE_GENERATION`) to produce a set of images, then we retrieve the first result from the list, save it locally, and call `ctx.send` to upload the image with the discord `File` interface.
+The rest of our message handler is pretty straightforward: we use the client to generate a set of images, then we retrieve the first result from the list, save it locally, and call `ctx.send` to upload the image with the discord `File` interface.

 3. **Time to run the server**